MomenMuhammad01/cognitive_complexity_analyzer/README.md

 - Provides Complexity Score and High-Complexity Sections: Calculates a total complexity score and identifies lines exceeding a certain complexity threshold within a specific nesting depth.

 ## How it calculates

-the calculation is based on many factors and uses a points system based on each factor
+the calculation is based on many factors and uses a points system based on each factor to evaluate if there is a cognitive issue or not

 - +1 point: for conditional statements (if, else if, switch)
 - +1 points: for nested conditional statements (if inside an if)